johnwarden/open-community-notes/proposals/001-architecture/README.md

 ### **Community Notes Service**

-Provides API endpoints for reading and writing notes and ratings.
+Provides API endpoints for proposing and voting on notes.
 Publishes signed note and ratings records using an **Anonymous IDs** kept separate from users' public profiles.
-See [Anonymous IDs](#anonymous-ids) below.
+See the [Anonymous IDs proposal](/proposals/003-aids).

-Also serves as a **labeler**, publishing community notes labels, with the helpful note included in the label.
+The service would also implement the ATProto Labeler API, publishing community notes labels..

 ### **Community Notes Aggregator**